kcrary/istari/docs/tactics.md

-  If the goal has the form `M : A` where `M` unrolls and reduces to `fix F`, proves the goal using [fixpoint induction](type-theory.html#partial-types), leaving the main goal `F : partial A -> A`.
-The admissibility subgoal is discharged automatically if possible.
+  If the goal has the form `M : A` where `M` unrolls and reduces to `fix F`, proves the goal using [fixpoint induction](type-theory.html#partial-types).

+  + If `A` has the form `partial A'`, the main subgoal will be `F : partial A' -> partial A'`.

-  The tactic requires that `fix F` reduces to a value, which is usually the case.
+  + If `A` has any other form, the main subgoal will be `partial A -> A` and the tactic will require that `fix F` reduces to a value, which is usually the case.
 (Usually the body of `F` is a pair or lambda.)

+  In either case, the admissibility subgoal is discharged automatically if possible.

   To use `typecheckFixpoint` on components of a mutually recursive definition, use it on the mutual group that it defines internally.